Adjuster’s Guide to

 Split System Water Damage

 Flooding, rain, leaks, and fire suppression efforts can all lead to split system water damage.
-While adjusters and policyholders often believe any water-exposed HVAC system requires full replacement, other factors impact whether it can be repaired.
+While policyholders may believe any water-exposed HVAC system requires a full replacement, adjusters should understand that other factors impact whether equipment can be repaired.

 Learn more about the significance of water loss claims, different sources of water exposure, how water levels impact HVAC split systems, and other water-related concerns that may affect HVAC equipment.